1. What is a Mezzanine Floor?

 By definition, a Mezzanine Floor refers to “a low storey (level or floor) between two others”.
 In a warehouse, factory or shed, the two other stories referred to here are the ground floor level and the roof.
 In saying that, we can also provide Mezzanine Floors with two raised floor levels.

-Space Rescue are Mezzanine Floor builders with the ability to design cost effective solutions of any floor size and shape to save you the expense of having to move.
+Space Rescue are Mezzanine Floor builders with the ability to design cost effective solutions of any floor size and shape to save you the expense in time and money of having to move to larger premises.

 Note: We can build a Mezzanine to almost any size or shape.